BU-MET-CS-689/cs-689-dimensional-modeling-mithilshah92-1/Assignment 2 - ETL/A. Installations/Assign2PartA.3.md

 <pre> python < hello_cs689.py </pre>

-Do you see that the output is different from what it is in
+Do you see that the output is different from what it is when you run it as `python hello_cs689.py`?  **Why do you think that is?**

 ## *You may now proceed to <a href="Assign2PartA.4.md"> part A.4 </a>*